skot/BM1397/registers.md

 ## Set Chip Address
 On reset, all chips have a logical address of 0.
 In order to access to a specific chip later, we must give them different addresses.

-Warning : Chip Address are different to Chip index on the chain.
+**Warning**: Chip *addresses* are different from the chip *index* on the chain.
 It is a logical concept configurable by software.

-To set Chip Address of all chips one by one, we must not send commands to ALL chips, just to the chip with Address = 0, so the first chip on the chain will get the command and not propagate it downward.
+To set Chip Address of all chips one by one, we **must not** send commands to ALL chips, just to the chip with Address = 0, so the first chip on the chain will get the command and not propagate it downward.

 The Set Chip Address Command format is:

 ![](images/set_chip_address.svg)

-No Response is replied by the chip.
+No Response is returned by the chip.
 ## Write Register
 The Write Register Command format is:

 ![](images/write_register.svg)

-No Response is replied by the chip.
+No response is returned by the chip.
 ## Read Register
 The Read Register Command format is: